seanox/virtual-environment/launcher/README.md

 # Launcher
-A portable program launcher specially developed for the Seanox Virtual Environment with a full-screen tile look that can also be used standalone and independently.
+A portable program launcher specially developed for the Seanox Virtual Environment with a full-screen tile optics that can also be used standalone and independently.

 # Features
 - Full screen overlay user interface
   The full screen overlay is displayed on the primary screen.
-- User interface in tile look
+- User interface in tile optics
   There are 40 freely configurable tiles available.
 - Global HotKey combination
   A global HotKey combination is used to show and hide the user interface.